jianguoli1/Selenium-Demo/Access Dresses and Add to Shopping Cart/README.md

 	Firefox and Google Chrome web browsers.
 	Firefox needs to have geckodriver installed.
-	Chrome needs to have chromeDriver installed.
+	Chrome needs to have ChromeDriver installed.

 Things you need to install and how to install them: